nickeubank/ds4humans/docs/_sources/30_questions/23_passive_prediction_internal.md

 # Passive Prediction Questions and Internal Validity

-As with Exploratory Questions, when answering Passive Prediction Questions there are two major types of concerns: those related to internal validity, and those related to external validity.
+As with Descriptive Questions, when answering Passive Prediction Questions there are two major types of concerns: those related to internal validity, and those related to external validity.

 ## Internal Validity